 - Students may use up to two courses taken abroad to fulfill upper division minor requirements, with faculty approval of the individual courses.

-Students are required to complete two prerequisites from the following list of courses.
-A letter grade of C- or higher is required in each course.
+Students are required to complete two lower division minor requirements from the following list of courses.
+A letter grade of C- or higher is required in each course to declare the minor.
 The two courses must be from a different subject area (economics, statistics, or environmental design).

 If economics is taken at another college (and transferred in), it should be either microeconomics or micro and macro together.